cebasfu93/LAMPIT/README.md

 Remarks:
 1. Usage: Download LAMPIT.sh and DEPENDENCIES/, then modify the variables in LAMPIT.sh and run.
 2. To use it with only one ligand, the option FRAC_LIG1 must be set to 1.0.
-4. When using 2 ligands, only a random distribution is supported.
+4. When using 2 ligands, random and janus distributions are supported.
 5. Ligand mol2 file must have the keywords @<TRIPOS>ATOM, @<TRIPOS>BOND, and @<TRIPOS>RESIDUECONNECT.
 6. Immediately beneath @<TRIPOS>RESIDUECONNECT the first written thing must be the number of the atom used as anchor.
 7. The output name for the core atoms will always be "AU"